Updated: Sep 29

 - The flag of Liechtenstein is similar to the flag of Haiti, Both flags are composed of bicolored flags that featured two equal-sized horizontal bands of red and blue colors at the bottom and top respectively.
 Haiti's Flag has a coat of arms at the center while the flag of Liechtenstein is charged with a gold crown in the canton.

 The official language is German; most speak an Alemannic dialect of German that is highly different from Standard German but closely related to dialects spoken in nearby regions such as Switzerland and Vorarlberg, Austria.
 In Triesenberg, a Walser German dialect promoted by the municipality is spoken.
 Swiss Standard German is also understood and spoken by most Liechtensteiners.
 English is used to a lesser extent.
 It serves as the main language for giving instructions to higher education students.
 Consequently, English has thrived a lot in Liechtenstein to become the most popular second language.
-However, German is mainly used as the primary language of instruction in the educational institutions at the primary and secondary levels.
+However, German is mainly used as the primary language of instruction in educational institutions at the primary and secondary levels.

 The largest minority religion is Islam (5.4% of the total population).